Oblivion (Mastodon song): Background

 Bassist Troy Sanders and guitarist Brent Hinds had traditionally split vocalist duties in Mastodon.
 Drummer Brann Dailor would contribute vocal tracks in the studio to be used as templates for Sanders and Hinds' final recordings.
 The verses were supposed to be sung by Sanders.
 Producer Brendan O'Brien was opposed to Dailor's vocals opening the song especially as he had never sung on an album before, but he was eventually convinced.

 On "Oblivion", Dailor sings the verses, Sanders sings the pre-chorus and Hinds sings the chorus.
 Dailor admitted that having three vocalists on the same song "annoys people because they can’t tell where the vocals are coming from".

 Crack the Skye was influenced by the suicide of Dailor's 14-year-old sister Skye.
 In "Oblivion", the lyric "I tried to bore a hole into the ground, breaking all the fingers and the nails from my hand", as sung by Dailor, is about when he was tripping on LSD at his sister's grave, attempting to dig down to her coffin using his bare hands.

+On the band's 2026 tour, Mastodon played "Oblivion" live for the first time since 2019, with John Baizley of Baroness performing Hinds's parts.